conor-99/HackTrinity19Writeups/README.md

 I moved over to Windows and tried to run the WinRar recovery tool on the archive, but to no avail.

 After a bit of investigation I discovered that the header at the start of the archive was actually `00 ..
 00`, the header for a `.jar` file, and not `00 ..
-00`, the header for a `.zip` file!.
+00`, the header for a `.zip` file!

 By changing the appropriate bytes in a hex editor we can fix the archive and extract our flag: